jjemii/login_automation_code/README.md

 download suitable version of chromedriver from https://chromedriver.storage.googleapis.com/index.html?path=94.0.4606.61/

-add the download file to the path in the code
+add the download file to the path in the code.py

-type the email & password of the user
+type the email & password of the user in the code.py

 run the script